 - use it to leave random acts of kindness around you

 Everyone should have more than one source of income.
-You might feel like you have a stable job, but many people have been surprised to have their company suddenly close and instantly find themselves without an income.
+You might feel like you have a stable job, but many people have been surprised by an unexpected lay off.

 Getting more money doesn’t have to be complicated, and it doesn’t have to be a lot.
 You can earn small amounts from various sources.
 Every bit helps!

-We all have bills that we just automatically pay every month without thinking much about them.
-But many times those bills could be lowered with a few phone calls.
+We all have bills that we automatically pay every month without thinking much about them.
+But those bills could be lowered with a few phone calls.

 It literally pays to shop around once every couple of years on big bills such as: